 I was looking forward to a correct Costa Concordia incident safety investigation report as per EU Directive 2009/18/EC ... but got another M/V Estonia type report 1997 or an M/V Estonia sinking time schedule research project report 2008, where experts like D. Vassalos, P. Valanto, C. Strasser and others scientifically falsify the capsize and sinking of a passenger ship with 22 watertight doors in 11 watertight bulkheads to satisfy particular interests not associated with safety at sea.
 Evidently a passenger ship with 22 watertight doors (and incorrect LSA) is not seaworthy but it was in spite of these criminal defects certified by many national administrations and classification societies.
 You wonder how 25 watertight doors of the M/S Costa Concordia were permitted?
 And why they were fitted against SOLAS requirements?
 The Italian Ministry of Infrastructures and Transports (sic) has 16 months later, May 2013, not explained it at www.safety4sea.com/images/media/pdf/Costa_Concordia_-_Full_Investigation_Report.pdf.

 ix.
-The water filled wreck removal ... or attempt of ... salvage, re-floating, towing away, re-cycling and ... re-sinking
+The water filled wreck removal ... or attempt of ... salvage, re-floating, towing away, re-cycling in a dry-dock full of water and ... re-sinking

 The parbuckling of the wreck September 2013 apparently resulted in starboard bilge and/or the false see floor and coral reef being further crushed.
 But again no further underwater inspection was done to establish the condition in view of re-floating and towing away.
 No underwater pictures of the damaged hull of the wreck are available to the public.

 If attaching of extra buoyancy tanks, sponsons, 12-30 meters underwater on the starboard side is possible is an open question ... and how long it will take.
 It would probably have been cheaper and faster using pontoons.